Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Results

-To gain better insight, next we focus separately on the $\mathcal{PT}$-broken, and unbroken phases.
-Starting with the former, in Fig.~\ref{fig5}, we plot the probe transmission again for the four $\phi_2$ values considered before.
-Recall from Fig.~\ref{fig3}(a) that there are two modes, one more lossy than the other, and they are swapped in frequency while retaining their loss rankings under $\phi_2$.
-Thus, we have a single OMIT at $\omega_m$ having a broad width for $\phi_2=\pi/2$ and $3\pi/2$.
-The peak can be marginally moved above or below $\omega_m$ with $\phi_2$, thereby even for the $\mathcal{PT}$-broken case there is to some extent a control over the transmission of the probe.
-In the $\mathcal{PT}$-unbroken phase, two supermodes, namely dressed states, are responsible for the double transmission peaks \cite{wang2019mechanical}.
-This double OMIT is clearly seen in Fig.~\ref{fig6}(b) and (d) for $\phi_2=\pi/2$ and $3\pi/2$, where in the $\mathcal{PT}$-broken phase we had a single peak.
-In accordance with Fig.~\ref{fig3}, where the roots above the EP develop a frequency gap, the transmission peaks are well separated, and the phase steering of the transmission from the upper to lower band is well resolved in the $\mathcal{PT}$-unbroken phase as in Fig.~\ref{fig6} (a) and (c).
-We should note here that when $g_2=0$ there is still a transition from single to double OMIT via EP \cite{wang2019mechanical}, however this comes without the ability to switch within the lower and upper bands.
-Finally, the dashed lines plotted in Figs.~\ref{fig5} and ~\ref{fig6} indicate the zero pump cases i.e., $\varepsilon_l=0$, where the direct absorption of the probe peak is observed at $\omega_m$, which simply verifies that it is the nonlinear radiation-pressure interaction that endows the single and double OMIT.
+To gain better insight, we examine separately the $\mathcal{PT}$-broken and -unbroken phases.
+Starting with the former, in Figs.~\ref{fig5}(a), \ref{fig5}(c), and \ref{fig5}(e) we plot again the probe transmission for the three $\phi_\ell$ values considered above.
+Recall from Fig.~\ref{fig3}(a) that there are two modes, one more lossy than the other, and they are swapped in frequency while retaining their loss rankings under $\phi_\ell$.
+Thus, we have a single OMIT at $\omega_m$ having a broad width for both $\phi_\ell=\pi/2$ and $3\pi/2$.
+The peak can be marginally moved above or below $\omega_m$ with $\phi_\ell$; thereby, even for the $\mathcal{PT}$-broken case there is to some extent control over the transmission of the probe.
+In the $\mathcal{PT}$-unbroken phase shown in Figs.~\ref{fig5}(b), \ref{fig5}(d), and \ref{fig5}(f), two supermodes, namely, dressed states, are responsible for the double transmission peaks \cite{wang2019mechanical}.
+This double OMIT is clearly seen in Fig.~\ref{fig5}(d) for $\phi_\ell=\pi/2$, whereas in the $\mathcal{PT}$-broken phase we have a single peak in Fig.~\ref{fig5}(c).
+In accord with the root loci in Fig.~\ref{fig3}, for above the EP, as the roots develop a frequency gap, the transmission peaks are well separated, and the phase steering of the transmission from the upper to the lower band is well resolved in the $\mathcal{PT}$-unbroken phase as in Figs.~\ref{fig5} (b) and \ref{fig5}(f).
+We should note here that when $g_2=0$ there is still a transition from single to double OMIT via the EP \cite{wang2019mechanical}; however, this comes without the ability to switch within the lower and upper bands.
+The dashed lines plotted in Figs.~\ref{fig5}(a)-\ref{fig5}(f) indicate the zero-pump cases, i.e., $\varepsilon_l=0$, where the direct absorption of the probe peak is observed at $\omega_m$, which simply verifies that it is the nonlinear radiation-pressure interaction that endows both single and double OMIT.
+Finally, Figs.~\ref{fig5}(g) and \ref{fig5}(h) summarize these in the form of two-dimensional density plots.